eHabitat/ehabitat/docs/source/contributing/issue_triaging.md

 issue triaging.
 :::

-## How to subscribe to TimeXAI issues
+## How to subscribe to eHabitat issues

-The first step for you to get started would be to make sure you subscribe and get notifications of any new issue published on TimeXAI's GitHub repo.
+The first step for you to get started would be to make sure you subscribe and get notifications of any new issue published on eHabitat's GitHub repo.
 You can then chose to work on it at the moment or come back to it later.
 Staying subscribed will ensure you are notified whenever issues are created or updated and therefore, see where your help might be needed.

 If you are not familiar on how to set up notifications on GitHub, please check the following - [Setting Up Notifications on GitHub](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
 Once you are set up, you can [view your subscriptions](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions) and [manage your subscritions](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions) to ensure you are not being inundated with the volume and are getting notifications only to issues of your interest.